andrew/ultimate-awesome/README.md

 - [awesome-neon](https://github.com/tyaga001/awesome-neon) - Official awesome-list of Neon Postgres Database Starters & Resources ⚡️.
 - [awesome-vechain](https://github.com/ValhallaVET/awesome-vechain) - Resources for working with the VeChain blockchain.
 - [react-awesome](https://github.com/wellyal/react-awesome) - A set of links of my experience learning react on a real project.
+- [awesome-ai-client](https://github.com/wlemuel/awesome-ai-client) - Curated list of clients, including web apps and desktop clients, powered by AI such as ChatGPT, Midjourney, Gemini, Ollama.
 - [awesome-interests](https://github.com/acltc/awesome-interests) - A curated list of awesome introductory programming resources for a variety of specialties within the profession.
 - [houdini-resources](https://github.com/agmmnn/houdini-resources) - Various tools, tutorials and resources for Houdini.
 - [awesome-ai-tools](https://github.com/ai-tools-inc/awesome-ai-tools) - A curated list of awesome AI tools to automate your workflows and 10x your output.